 Did you know that your building can earn ENERGY STAR certification just like a refrigerator or light bulb?

-Specifically, to be eligible for ENERGY STAR certification, a building must earn an ENERGY STAR score of 75 or higher, indicating that it performs better than at least 75 percent of similar buildings nationwide.
-Through Portfolio Manager, EPA delivers 1 – 100 ENERGY STAR scores for many types of buildings.
-The ENERGY STAR score accounts for differences in operating conditions, regional weather data, and other important considerations.
+Specifically, to be eligible for ENERGY STAR certification, a building must earn an ENERGY STAR score of 75 or higher on EPA’s 1 – 100 scale, indicating that it performs better than at least 75 percent of similar buildings nationwide.
+This 1 – 100 ENERGY STAR score is based on the actual, measured energy use of a building and is calculated within EPA’s ENERGY STAR Portfolio Manager tool.
+The score accounts for differences in operating conditions, regional weather data, and other important considerations.
 Learn more about how the 1 – 100 ENERGY STAR score is calculated.

 Certification is given on an annual basis, so a building must maintain its high performance to be certified year to year.
 And the information submitted in the certification application must be verified by a licensed Professional Engineer (PE) or Registered Architect (RA) to be eligible for approval.